CoronaWhy/befair/README.md

 * OCR Tesseract (OCR as a service)
 * Kibana

 BeFAIR is using Traefik load balancer and proxy service.
-Please define traefikhost in the configuration of your distributive (see distributive/ folder) to start enabled services.
+Please define traefikhost in the configuration of your distributive (see distro/ folder) to start enabled services.

-if you want to enable some service, for example, INDRA, run this from ./distributives/your_domain_name where your_domain_name should correspond to your domain (default is localhost):
+if you want to enable some service, for example, INDRA, run this from ./distro/your_distributive_name where your_distributive_name should correspond to your project name or domain (default is localhost):
 ```
 ln -s ../../services-available/indra.yaml indra.yaml
 ```